Become a Volunteer with the Sheriff's Office

 in whatever religion they follow or are trying to regain.
 Mentors are

 welcomed for one-on-one spiritual counseling.

-- Alcohol and Drug Services: Our volunteers have a working knowledge of the AA and/or NA programs; many have recovered from their own addictions.
+- Community Services Board (formerly known as Alcohol and Drug Services): Our volunteers have a working knowledge of the AA and/or NA programs; many have recovered from their own addictions.
 Abstaining from these addictions is a life long process, and our programs strive to help the individual overcome these hurdles.